7 San Diego Hidden Gems

 1000 Gunpowder Point Dr, Chula Vista, Ca

 Discovering San Diego’s wildlife is exciting for the entire family at this small but comprehensive nature center 10 miles south of downtown San Diego in Chula Vista.
 The bayfront and marsh wetlands make for a perfect setting to visit the indigenous habitat and protected refuge on 3 acres.
 And it’s the perfect setting for birdwatching.
-Nearly all the species are local and besides petting a ray in the water, see a Golden Eagle and Bald Eagle up close.
-You can watch the turtles, little sharks, and birds being fed and for an extra fee, feed them yourself.
+Nearly all the species are local, and besides petting a ray in the water, you can see a golden eagle and bald eagle up close.
+You can watch the turtles, little sharks, and birds being fed, and for an extra fee, you can feed them yourself.

 What’s nice about this adventure, is rain or shine, there is plenty to experience regarding outdoor life and plenty to learn about the conservation of the natural environment.
 The popular turtle lagoon is near the outside entrance and I saw children excited to watch the turtles swim up close and fearless.
 It will surprise some that in the nearby bay, there are about 150 turtles that navigate the low and high tides.

-Take a walk on the designated shoreline trail to see nature up close and views of San Diego’s sweeping bayfront.
+Take a walk on the designated shoreline trail to see nature up close and view San Diego’s sweeping bayfront.
 Various walking tours conducted by guides are held on certain Saturdays for people who can’t wait to see an osprey, snowy egrets, and local flora and fauna.
 Choose these tours or a different guided tour to learn about wildlife.
-The website TheLivingCoast.org has all the necessary information including hours and pricing.
+The website TheLivingCoast.org has all the necessary information, including hours and pricing.

 The grounds and shuttle to the center are accessible so everyone can enjoy their adventure and it’s the perfect place to bring your lunch.